varnishcache/varnish-cache/doc/sphinx/phk/dough.rst

 dropping money into it, no matter how much you wanted to stop them.

-In the end I managed to yell loud enough and only got overfunded a few percent, and I belive that my attempt to deflect the surplus to the FreeBSD Foundation gave them a little boost that year.
+In the end I managed to yell loud enough and only got overfunded a few percent, and I believe that my attempt to deflect the surplus to the FreeBSD Foundation gave them a little boost that year.

 So about PayPal:  The first thing they did was to shut my account,